scottfr/SystemsBook/Learning/learning.md

 - Linear, Reinforcing and Balancing structures are the basic building blocks for all models.
 - These building blocks can aid in understanding aspects of our interactions with the world around us.

+# Model

+{"title": "Similar Structures / Different Behavior", "description": "The behavior of a model depends on the structure as well as the formulas that define the nature of the relationships.", "load": "http://insightmaker.com/insight/5138"}

+# End Model

-Please continue to the next chapter where you will learn about the Insight Maker environment so you can actually build the models that were presented in this chapter.
+Please continue to the next chapter where you will learn more about the Insight Maker environment so you can actually build the models that were presented in this chapter.

 ## References ##